 The results of the monitoring program are included in the Annual Environmental Bulletins and published on FG website as per the requirements of the Environmental Terms for each airport of Cluster A.

-- ✓ Permanent air quality monitoring stations (AQMS) at SKG (one station) and CFU (one station). - ✓ Annual monitoring campaigns with mobile stations at CHQ, EFL and ZTH. - ✓ Quantification of Greenhouse Gas emissions scope 1 and 2 for the all seven (7) airports. - ✓ Thessaloniki, Chania and Kefallinia are maintaining the ACA accreditation Level 1 of MAPPING.
-The remaining airports have also received Greenhouse Gas emissions verification statement according to ISO 14064.
+- ✓ Permanent air quality monitoring stations (AQMS) at SKG (one station) and CFU (one station). - ✓ Annual monitoring campaigns with mobile stations at CHQ, EFL and ZTH.

 10. Noise